Fujifilm X-T10 vs Sony A7S

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T10 lacks such a headphone port.

-Both the X-T10 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T10 and A7S can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Sony A7S Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T10 better than the Sony A7S or vice versa?
 The listing below highlights the relative strengths of the two models.